FMenchetti/MachineControl/README.md

 ## What is MachineControl?

-MachineControl is an R package that can be used to estimate both the average and the heterogeneous causal effect of a simultaneous policy or shock (also called ‘treatment’ or ‘intervention’) that affects, directly or indirectly, all the units of a panel dataset.
-This is a challenging causal inference setting as there are no unaffected units that can be employed to build a valid comparison group.
-In such settings, traditional methods such as
-Difference-in-Differences (DiD) or the Synthetic Control Method (SCM) cannot be applied, as they require control units to estimate the counterfactual outcome in the absence of the treatment.
+MachineControl is an R package that enables the estimation of both the average and heterogeneous causal effects of a simultaneous policy or shock (also referred to as ‘treatment’ or ‘intervention’) that directly or indirectly impacts all the units in a panel dataset.
+This presents a challenging causal inference scenario, as there are no unaffected units available for constructing a valid comparison group.
+In such situations, traditional methods like Difference-in-Differences (DiD) or the Synthetic Control Method (SCM) cannot be applied, as they rely on control units to estimate the counterfactual outcome.

 ## How does the package work?

-MachineControl works by using a pool of Machine Learning (ML) algorithms to learn the temporal dynamics and the associations between the units and the covariates in the pre-intervention panel dataset.
-It involves a horse-race between different ML methods: all the ML methods selected by the user are tuned via a panel cross-validation procedure in order to give the best predictions of the outcome before the intervention.
-Then, the procedure selects the best-performing method based on a given performance metric, such as the Mean Squared Error (MSE).
+MachineControl operates by harnessing Machine Learning (ML) algorithms to understand the temporal dynamics and associations between the units and covariates in the pre-intervention panel dataset.
+The process involves a horse-race competition among various ML methods: all the ML methods selected by the user are tuned via a panel cross-validation procedure in order to track as best as possible the pre-intervention trend of the outcome variable.
+Then, the procedure selects the best-performing algorithm based on a given performance metric, such as the Root Mean Squared Error (RMSE).

-Once the best-performing model is selected, it is used to forecast the counterfactual outcome for each unit, i.e., what would have happened in the post-intervention period absent the treatment.
-The difference between the observed outcome and the counterfactual outcome is the estimated Average Treatment Effect (ATE) of the policy.
-MachineControl can also be used to estimate the heterogeneous effect of the treatment.
-For example, while estimating the impact of COVID-19 on mortality, regions having a lower number of hospital beds per 1000 people or with a higher proportion of elderly population could be more affected than others.
-This is usually referred as Conditional Average Treatment Effect (CATE), as we are interested in averaging the effects on subsets of units sharing similar characteristics.
+Once the best-performing model is selected, it is used to forecast the counterfactual outcome for each unit—essentially, what would have occurred in the post-intervention period had the treatment been absent.
+The unit-level difference between the observed outcome and the counterfactual outcome represents the estimated individual treatment effect, which can then be aggregated to get the Average Treatment Effect (ATE).
+MachineControl can also be employed to learn about treatment effect heterogeneity by estimating data-driven Conditional Average Treatment Effects (CATEs).
+For instance, when assessing the impact of COVID-19 on mortality, regions with fewer hospital beds per 1000 people or a higher proportion of elderly population may experience more pronounced effects than others.

-Inference on the estimated effects (ATE and CATE) is performed by block-bootstrapping approach.
+Inference on the estimated effects (ATE and CATE) is performed via a block-bootstrapping approach.

 ## Installation